PEEL assessments 2021/22

 There is less reliance on an intense phase of onsite evidence collection, with the intelligence-led approach determining when evidence should be collected during the period of assessment.

-This provides HMICFRS with a more dynamic view of current force performance across a range of policing functions.
-However, we will continue to publish a formal assessment and a report for each force during a PEEL cycle.
+We will continue to publish a formal assessment and a report for each force during a PEEL cycle.
 This will be based on everything known about that force up to the point that we make our judgments.

 We will aim to report on a force in public as soon as possible after the conclusion of onsite evidence collection.
 This means that we will no longer publish in set tranches: force reports will be published as soon as they are ready.